mbalbinote/mbalbinote/README.md

 My name is Matheus, but you can call me Balbi.

-I’m currently learning python for data science.
+I’m currently learning python, R and SQL for work with data science.